Haitian Creole: Copula

-Haitian Creole has stative verbs, which means that the verb "to be" is notovert when followed by an adjective.
+Haitian Creole has stative verbs, which means that the verb "to be" is not covert when followed by an adjective.
 Therefore, malad means both "sick" and "to be sick":

 To have

 The verb "to have" is genyen, often shortened to gen.

 There is

 The verb genyen (or gen) also means "there is" or "there are":

 To know

 The Haitian Creole word for "to know" and "to know how" is konnen, which is often shortened to konn.